marionnewlevant/craft-picture/README.md

 ## Tips

-I use a twig macro which handles missing images and svg images before calling _craft.picture.picture_.
+I use a twig macro which handles missing images and svg images before calling _craft.picture.element_.

 I define a style _preparse_ which includes all the different transforms, and generate that style in a [Preparse](https://github.com/aelvan/Preparse-Field-Craft) field when the entry is saved to pre-build the transforms.